josh-frank/gieves-edit/README.md

 Click the **Normalize** button to normalize the path (convert all shapes to cubic béziers).

+Use the **Translate** button/fields to translate a path (move it up/down or left/right).
+Specify the X/Y distance in the relevant field to the right of the button.
+Use the **Scale** button/fields to grow/shrink a path in the same way.

 Click the **Snap** button to snap the active path's points to the artboard's gridlines.
 Set the gridlines in the **artboard info** panel.

 ## Artboard Info